Minee-Liane-Choi/MineeChoiLab/_posts/2024-06-03-issue18-Newsletter.md

 ---
-title: KAIST News Letter
+title: News Letter of the College of Natural Sciences
 author: soren-lorenson
 tags: Publication
 ---

-Our research has been featured on the KAIST Compass, the biannual news letter of the college of natural sciences.
+Our latest publication has been featured in the KAIST Compass, the biannual newsletter of the College of Natural Sciences.

-{% include figure.html image="images/archive/2024-06-Newsletter.jpg" link="https://kaistcompass.kaist.ac.kr/?category_id=59&magazine=prediction-of-mechanistic-subtypes-of-parkinsons-using-patient-derived-stem-cell-models" %}
+{% include figure.html image="images/archive/2024-06-Newsletter.jpg" link="https://kaistcompass.kaist.ac.kr/?category_id=59&magazine=prediction-of-mechanistic-subtypes-of-parkinsons-using-patient-derived-stem-cell-models" width="600px" %}